Back to blog

 Potential for role confusion

 One of the dangers of a flat structure that has few tiers of management is role ambiguity.
-Organizational structure that does not have evident hierarchies and eliminates numerous levels of management results in the flattening of the organization, through which decisions can be made more freely, and managers can be reached easily.
-However, owing to the relatively flexible and vague structure with overlapping layers, the employees may experience difficulties in defining their assignments.
-In a bottom-up structure, the amount of participation in decision-making may cause confusion about organizational roles.
-It is due to the direct communication and the team-based structure of the organization that the roles are confused and tasks are often overlapping while there are no clear lines of authority.
+An organizational structure without evident hierarchies that eliminates numerous management levels flattens the organization, allowing decisions to be made more freely and managers to be reached easily.
+However, this relatively flexible and vague structure with overlapping layers can make it difficult for employees to define their assignments.
+In a bottom-up structure, increased participation in decision-making may cause confusion about organizational roles.
+Direct communication and the team-based structure often lead to confused roles and overlapping tasks without clear lines of authority.

 • In flat organizations, there is a high possibility of confusion regarding the roles of employees because of few management levels and a less defined hierarchy.